lisiki-jp/okinawa_gametheory/README.md

 *   **Software/Anime/Gaming:** **Zero shipping costs.**

 Software has no shipping costs.
 It doesn't care that Okinawa is an island.
 It doesn't need a deep-water port.
-They only need human brains.
-And Okinawa has one of the best creative brains.

-** The "Beach" has a limit.
-"Creativity" has no limit. **

 ### Future 3.
 The Physical Bottleneck: Car-free living for people and business.
 But to unleash this Digital Industry, we need the right environment.